junxit/us-congress-bills-114/metadata.md

 - 2016-07-08 — Placed on the Union Calendar, Calendar No. 519.
 - 2016-07-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-671.
 - 2016-07-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-671.
+- 2016-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-11-14 — Considered as unfinished business. (consideration: CR H6132-6133)
+- 2016-11-14 — Considered under suspension of the rules. (consideration: CR H6120-6126)
+- 2016-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+985.
+- 2016-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-14 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
+- 2016-11-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 38 (Roll no. 575). (text: CR H6120-6125)
+- 2016-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 38 (Roll no. 575).(text: CR H6120-6125)